Explanation Generation for Contradiction Reconciliation with LLMs

-To do so, after each explanation source model has generated explanations for all the premise-hypothesis pairs in our dataset ChaosNLI-MNLI-C, we randomly shuffle the model's explanations around so that each shuffled explanation is mismatched and wholly irrelevant to the premise-hypothesis pair that needs to be reconciled.
+We first test our judge models' robustness against explanations that are irrelevant to the premise and hypothesis being reconciled.
+After each explanation source model has generated explanations for all the premise-hypothesis pairs in our dataset ChaosNLI-MNLI-C, we randomly shuffle the model's explanations so that each shuffled explanation is mismatched and thus irrelevant to the current premise-hypothesis pair.
 We then instruct the judge models to evaluate the success of these explanations as per Sections \ref{subsec:prompting_setup} and \ref{subsec:metrics}.
 Finally, for each explanation source model, we compute the mean success rate of its randomized explanations by averaging the success score predicted by each judge model.

 As shown in Table \ref{tab:randomised_explanation_explanation_success}, an overwhelming proportion of random explanations are rejected by the judge models as unsuccessful.
 The randomized explanations generated by Llama-3.1-Tulu-3-70B, for example, are judged as successful only 1.66\% of the time on average by our nine judge models.
-This demonstrates that our judge models, applying the task criteria (\textit{effective} and \textit{coherent}) we introduce in Section \ref{sec:task_formulation}, are capable of discerning successful explanations from arbitrary and irrelevant statements.
+This demonstrates that our judge models, applying the task criteria (\textit{effective} and \textit{coherent}) we introduce in Section \ref{sec:task_formulation}, are capable of discerning successful explanations from irrelevant statements.